Critical dynamics of nonconserved $N$-vector model with anisotropic nonequilibrium perturbations: Introduction

-Classification of the universality exhibited by systems with macroscopic degrees of freedom, both at and away from equilibrium, is one of the main objectives that has been pursued in statistical physics ever since the advent of scaling theory and renormalization group framework.
-The universality classes of nonequilibrium systems are far less understood, unlike those at equilibrium, in spite of having identified many genuine nonequilibrium classes like the absorbing phase transitions~\cite{MD1999}, growing surfaces~\cite{BS1995}, self-organized criticality~\cite{B1996}, driven diffusive systems~\cite{SZ1995}, and so on.
-Constructing classes of infrared-stable field theories by taking a scaling limit of microscopic models is a formidable task even at equilibrium.
-Hence probing known field theories by various perturbations and following the induced instabilities, if any, is an alternative that can provide invaluable insights towards any classification.
+Classification of the universality exhibited by systems with macroscopic degrees of freedom, both at and away from equilibrium, is one of the main objectives that has been pursued in statistical physics ever since the advent of scaling theory and renormalization-group (RG) framework.
+The universality classes of nonequilibrium systems are far less understood, unlike those at equilibrium, in spite of having identified many nonequilibrium classes such as the absorbing phase transitions~\cite{MD1999}, growing surfaces~\cite{BS1995}, self-organized criticality~\cite{B1996}, driven diffusive systems~\cite{SZ1995}, and so on.

+Constructing classes of infrared-stable field theories by taking a scaling limit of microscopic models is a formidable task, even at equilibrium.
+Hence, probing known field theories by various perturbations and following the induced instabilities, if any, is an alternative that can provide invaluable insights towards any classification.